matthieu-eck/replay-logs-syslog/README.md

 replay-logs-syslog

 A simple python script to play or replay logs by sending them to a syslog server.

-Samples can be found here http://www.monitorware.com/en/logsamples/
+Log Samples can be found here http://www.monitorware.com/en/logsamples/